-Scenic views and sprawling seas, the Sai Wan Swimming Shed is used more as a photographer’s paradise than an actual jumping-off point into the ocean.
+With scenic views and sprawling seas, the Sai Wan Swimming Shed is used more as a photographer's paradise than an actual jumping-off point into the ocean.
 As the only remaining swimming shed in Hong Kong, dating back to the 1950s, it is carefully tucked away undisturbed by city life.

 Graham Street Mural

-If you’ve ever made your way up to Soho for a drink, you’ve likely seen the masses at Graham Street posing in front a mural depicting Hong Kong’s old buildings.
+If you've ever made your way up to Soho for a drink, you've likely seen the masses at Graham Street posing in front of a mural depicting Hong Kong's old buildings.
 Since 2013, the painting has been a popular destination for locals and tourists alike.
 To this day you may have to act fast to not get any other lurkers in your shot!
-Pro tip: while you’re in the area, explore every other side street to find exceptional street art that are lesser-known.
+Pro tip: while you're in the area, explore every other side street to find exceptional street art that is lesser-known.

 Gotta get your hiking boots on for this one and work up a bit of a sweat, Suicide Cliff, as they call it is at an altitude of about 600 metres.
 A stunning, unobstructed view of Kowloon, you can dangle your feet high above the city.
 You'll want to pick a pollution-free day to make the most of it and maybe even stay for the sunset!